 Knowledge, Abilities, and Skills:

-● Development of business process improvement, innovation, and change management programs ● Budget principles and practices. ● Supervisory principles and practices ● Assess, recommend and/or develop in-house training programs ● Create and make effective presentations to Commission ● Organize, direct, and supervise the work of others ● Coordinate work with and through others, both within and outside of the agency ● Establish benchmarking, analyze trends, interpret statistics, evaluate the effectiveness of programs and activities, and recommend viable alternatives/solutions ● Maintain confidentiality ● Communicate well, both orally and in writing, with employees, community leaders, government officials, and individuals with varying backgrounds ● Maintain professionalism and tact when relaying information and/or respond to questions, concerns, and complaints from both within and outside of the agency ● Manage multiple projects under time and resource pressure ● Analyze complex issues and problems; develop and recommend effective resolutions ● Diplomatic handling of sensitive situations, issues, questions, problems, and suggestions
+• Knowledge of state and federal conservation laws, rules and regulations • Budget principles and practices • Ability to evaluate the effectiveness of programs • Ability to establish program goals and objectives supporting strategic plans • Supervisory principles and practices • Assess, recommend and/or develop in-house training programs • Create and make effective presentations to Commission • Organize, direct, and supervise the work of others • Coordinate work with and through others, both within and outside of the agency • Maintain confidentiality • Communicate well, both orally and in writing, with employees, community leaders, government officials, and individuals with varying backgrounds • Maintain professionalism and tact when relaying information and/or respond to questions, concerns, and complaints from both within and outside of the agency • Manage multiple projects under time and resource pressure • Analyze complex issues and problems; develop and recommend effective resolutions • Diplomatic handling of sensitive situations, issues, questions, problems, and suggestions

 Preferred Knowledge, Abilities, and Skills: